RenRenJuan/bitlbee/README.md

 # [Used here](https://irc.sameboat.live)
 <span style="font-size: 12px">Divergence from original developer's pkg</span>

  Forked to add features needed for my purposes.
+Original readme is in Bitlbee.md.

 ## 3.6.1